-Ultimately, your research should uncover your employees' favorite aspects of your company culture that you can focus on highlighting, as well as any areas for improvement to ensure a strong employer brand.
+Conduct a brand audit and send out internal surveys, conduct social media searches, monitor career sites for reviews, or hire a firm that monitors reputations.
+Your research should help you uncover your employee’s favorite aspects of your company culture that you can focus on highlighting and any areas for improvement to ensure a strong employer brand.

 3. Write an employer value proposition.

-Your employer value proposition should have nothing to do with compensation.
-Instead, you want to evoke passion in potential candidates by expressing your company’s positive impact on the world, or deeper purpose.
+It’s important to note that your value proposition should have nothing to do with compensation.
+Instead, you want it to evoke passion in employees and potential candidates by expressing your company’s deeper purpose and positive impact on the world.
 People want to feel their work is meaningful, often even at the expense of a bigger paycheck.

 4. Leverage current employees.